-The docker API allows you to run all docxtemplater modules contained in the ENTREPRISE plan, without having to configure them.
-The modules are already configured to good defaults and work well with each other.
+The docker image allows you to run docxtemplater with all 18 docxtemplater modules contained in the ENTREPRISE plan, without having to configure them.
+The modules are already configured to sane defaults (and customizable) and work well with each other.

 The API exposes an HTTP POST